yasin0205/Medical/Skin_Cancer_Detection/README.md

-# Skin Cancer Detection Using Ensemble Deep Learning
+# Melanoma Skin Cancer Detection Using Ensemble Deep Learning Model

 ## Overview
 Skin cancer, particularly melanoma, is a life-threatening disease that requires early diagnosis for effective treatment.
 This project leverages deep learning techniques to develop an ensemble model for detecting melanoma from dermoscopy images.
 The model integrates **VGG19, ResNet50, and MobileNetV2** using a stacking ensemble approach, achieving high accuracy on the **ISIC 2020 dataset**.